nickbaldwin/v3-job-search-extension/README.md

 -   #### Manifest

-    This mandatory JSON file defines the configuration, permissions and metadata for the extension
+    This mandatory JSON file defines the configuration, permissions and metadata for the extension.

 -   #### Content scripts

-    The main content script injects the extension 'App' into the context of search results pages across all Monster domains.While it can access and modify the DOM, it operates in an isolated context which means it cannot access certain data within the DOM nodes or added to the global Window by the Monster site.
-Thus there is 'world' script that is injected into the web page as a script tag in order to pass this information to the content script.
+    The main content script injects the extension 'App' into the context of search results pages across all Monster domains.
+While it can access and modify the DOM, it operates in an isolated context which means it cannot access key data added by the Monster site (Window properties and React element info).
+Thus, a 'world' script is injected into the Monster web page as a script tag purely in order to pass this information to the content script.

 -   #### Service worker